Netanyahu calls for early parliamentary election in Israel

 Netanyahu, who leads the right-wing Likud party, also said he ordered the dismissal of Finance Minister Yair Lapid and Justice Minister Tzipi Livni, who both head centrist parties.

 “In past weeks, including the past day, ministers Lapid and Livni have harshly attacked the government that I head.
-I will no longer tolerate an opposition inside the government,” Netanyahu said in the statement.
+I will no longer tolerate an opposition inside the goverment,” Netanyahu said in the statement.
+(Reporting by Allyn Fisher-Ilan and Ari Rabinovitch; editing by Ralph Boulton)